 There I was, in my 50s and feeling incredibly self-conscious among the laughing families waiting for the boat to take us snorkeling in Biscayne National Park.
 I had never snorkeled in my life, not even in the local pool.
 It didn’t help alleviate my embarrassment that Brad has been scuba certified since his early teens.
 Snorkeling was child’s play for him.

 It turned out that this was the perfect place for a first-time snorkeler!
 As a National Park, education is key, and the snorkeling boat’s guides ensured everyone learned to snorkel.
 They went out of their way to show the guests how to see the amazing wonders under the water of Biscayne National park.

-In this article, I’m going to share what you should expect when snorkeling in Biscayne National Park.
+In this article, I’m going to share what you should expect when snorkeling in Biscayne National Park, one of the National Parks in Florida.
 I want to help you plan a trip just as wondrous as mine.
 After this snorkeling adventure, I was hooked and I’ve gone many times since.
 I guess it’s never too late to teach an old dog new tricks.
 Lol!

 This post contains affiliate links to make it easier for you to find the products I have mentioned.
 You don’t pay any extra and in some cases I could earn a small commission.

 Why Snorkel in Biscayne National Park

 Biscayne National Park is a true gem in the Florida Keys.
 The underwater National Park boasts crystal-clear waters and an abundance of marine life.
 It is one of the best snorkeling destinations in the country.
 With over 170,000 acres of protected coral reefs, shipwrecks, and seagrass beds to explore, visitors can immerse themselves in a world of vibrant colors and exotic creatures.

 Explore the Coral Reef when you Snorkel in Biscayne Bay